nyx-space/docs/docs/index.md

 <small>Contact me to add your company to the list!</small>

+## :material-email-outline: Contact
+If some documentation needs clarification, or if you've found a bug, please open a new issue [here](https://gitlab.com/nyx-space/nyx/-/issues/new) (you'll need a free gitlab.com account).
+Otherwise, you may also create a new issue by emailing the Gitlab project directly by clicking <a href="mailto:incoming+nyx-space-nyx-11893257-issue-@incoming.gitlab.com">here</a>.

+For general chatter about astrodynamics, you can join the [#astrodyn](https://app.element.io/#/room/#astrodyn:matrix.org) room on Element.io, a secure and decentralized internet chat platform.

+To contact the author of Nyx, Chris Rabotin, email chris.rabotin@pm.me.

 !!! quote
     Ce que l'on conçoit bien s'énonce clairement, et les mots pour le dire arrivent aisément.